Croix-Create/Pyggy/README.md

 This was Croix-Create's second capstone project for Python.
 It's purpose was to teach a familiarity towards libraries and the learning of them.
 This particular library is Pygame, a well documented coding library for creating games.
 This was the very first game Croix-Create, well, created.

 ## The Theme
 The theme of the game was inspired by Monty Python's The Holy Grail.
-A fitting inspiration, considering where Monty Python's namesake comes from.
+A fitting inspiration, considering where Python's namesake comes from.
 You play as a picture of a pig, who must dodge the spooky skeletons and get to the Holy Grail to win.

 ## The Objective
 The objective of the project was to allow the player to move left, right, up and down while there are enemy objects accelerating towards the player obejct.
 A prize object had to be created as a requirement to win the game.
 Hitboxes had to be createed to allow for interactivity.